TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 <img src="images/pic2.jpg" width="300" />
 <br>

 SDCard as supplied will not function with a 3v3 MCU.
-Replace the 3 x 1k series resistors R1, R2, R3 with 0 ohm resistors or a solder bridge. *A solder bridge has the additional advantage that it will also function as a slow-blow 200A fuse.*
+Replace the 3 x 1k series resistors R1, R2, R3 with 0 ohm resistors or a solder bridge. *A solder bridge has the additional advantage that it will also function as a slow-blow 200A fuse.* Also add a 10k pull-up resistor from SD-CS to 3v3.

 Display as supplied is not in a Raspberry Pi compatible pin format.
 Details will be given below to connect it to a Raspberry Pi standard 40 pin GPIO connector.